-115 Must Know Facts about Social Media [INFOGRAPHIC]
+115 Must Know Facts about Social Media [Infographic]

+While the influence of social media is plainly obvious everywhere around us, there are many interesting facts about social media that not a lot of people know about.
 We have put together a massive treasure trove full of fun facts here for you today.
 So, read along and take a look at the social media statistics infographic to learn a thing or two about how all of this online interaction can work for you.
 You may already know a few of the key points here, but there should be plenty of new information that you had never even considered before.

-However, as access to internet services grows social media use does not increase at the same rate.
+Still, as access to internet services grows social media use does not increase at the same rate.
 From 2014 to 2016, the percentage of the world population with internet access grew from 35% to 46%.
 During this same period, the number of people who use social media only grew from 26% to 31%.
 There could be a number of reasons for this.
 For example, this could include the number of people who had previously used social media and have now abandoned it, or it could mean that only half of new internet users are interested in social media.
 It is most likely that it is a mix of the two examples given.

 At the time of making this infographic, Facebook had around 1.6 billion active users from all around the world.
 This number only includes users who have been active within the past month and therefore does not include the millions of people who no longer use the service.